marvinbuss/MS-AnomalyDetector/README.md

 <img src="media/powerbi.png" alt="Power BI Streaming dataset" width="300"/>

-## Anomaly Finder documentation
+## Anomaly Detector documentation
-Find more details about the use of the Anomaly Finder on the following website: https://docs.microsoft.com/en-us/azure/cognitive-services/anomaly-detector/
+Find more details about the use of the Anomaly Detector on the following website: https://docs.microsoft.com/en-us/azure/cognitive-services/anomaly-detector/

 For more information on how to deploy the Cognitive Service on Azure, please read: https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account